Maleyka-gh/Maleyka-gh/README.md

 level and conducted extensive research and experimentation during my master's thesis in ML/DL algorithms, both standard & advanced augmentation techniques,  including transformer and CNN-based GANs.

-🔮 Upcoming Endeavors
+📚 Research & Publications & Upcoming Endeavors

 - Writing a research paper for the HEALTHINF conference in Rome, Italy, 2024.
 - Preparing for the AWS Cloud Practitioner exam this September.

-🔗 What's On My GitHub?
+🔗 What's onn My GitHub?
-I'm excited to share that all code from my various projects, including my Master's thesis, will soon be accessible here, complete with Readme files to guide you through each one.
+- I'm excited to share that all code from my various projects, including my Master's thesis, will soon be accessible here, complete with Readme files to guide you through each one.

 ## 🌱 Projects